 Handling of Long Network Waits¶

 Certain types of workloads (large result sets, BLOBs, slow clients) can have longer waits on network I/O (socket reads and writes).
 Whenever server waits, this should be communicated to the Thread Pool, so it can start new query by either waking a waiting thread or sometimes creating a new one.
-This implementation has been ported from MariaDB patch MDEV-156 in Percona Server
+This implementation has been ported from MariaDB patch MDEV-156 in Percona Server for MySQL